How do I advertise my vacancy?

 What range of courses do you offer?

-• Entry level programme ‘Prospectus Plus’ - aimed at 14-16yr olds providing them with relevant work experience
+• Entry level programme ‘Prospects Plus’ - aimed at 14-16yr olds providing them with relevant work experience

-• L1 entry programme ‘Pathways to apprenticeships’ - aimed at 16-18yr olds- 1 year course preparing learners for an apprenticeship in their chosen framework
+• L1 entry programme ‘Pathways to Apprenticeships’ - aimed at 16-18yr olds- 1-year course preparing learners for the world of work or an apprenticeship in their chosen framework

 • Traineeship- aimed at 16- 23yr olds.
 You may find some vacancies advertised as ‘Traineeships’.
 These are unpaid vacancies that can last between 6 weeks and 6 months aimed at helping young people improve their employability and get paid work, or progress onto an apprenticeship.
-Learners will received a ‘Certificate of completion’ and reference, when they have finished the Traineeship.
+Learners will receive a ‘Certificate of completion’ and reference when they have finished the Traineeship.

 What is an apprenticeship?

 An apprenticeship combines learning with earning.
 Learners have a proper job with a great employer, and are supported through a programme of learning designed by one of our team to match their needs and the business needs, allowing them to grow, flourish in their careers and gain world-class qualifications whilst earning a wage.
 There’s no debt with an apprenticeship yet there are opportunities to work towards degree level qualifications.